-SERS will pursue the highest quality investments at the most reasonable costs to meet portfolio return targets.
-SERS efforts will be bolstered by its commitment to honesty and transparency as they relate to stakeholder communications, investment return information and business dealings.
-By employing these ideals, SERS will strive to be seen as an industry thought leader.
+- SERS will pursue the highest quality investments at the most reasonable costs to meet portfolio return targets.
+SERS' efforts will be bolstered by its commitment to honesty and transparency as they relate to stakeholder communications, investment return information and business dealings.
+By employing these ideals, SERS will strive to be seen as an industry thought leader. - SERS will provide a diversified menu of high quality investment options to meet the needs of participants in the 457 and 401(a) plans.